asmodeus812/elearning/misc-tech-topic/spring/spring-framework.md

 }
 ```

 So as you can see the annotation actually has verification and validation properties, that is because by default it
 really enforces the structure of the prefix to match exactly what the class declares.
 In our case we use the
 `spring.application` prefix, that means that it will inject properties under this property root, and we use just the
 name property under this tree of properties, which we know is of type String

-So here is a neat detail about how `ConfigurationProperties` works, this annotation does not create actual
+So here is a neat detail about how `@ConfigurationProperties` works, this annotation does not create actual
 dependency injection managed bean in the spring context, what it does is simply say - hey this class can be injected
 with properties from the environment, and use the fields to do that.
 There is also the usage of the
-`ConstructorBinding` which tells spring that it should prefer the constructors declared for this bean to create the
+`@ConstructorBinding` which tells spring that it should prefer the constructors declared for this bean to create the
 instance

 Now in order to make spring create instances we have to use either one of these, one is meant to specifically enable a
-bean that is the configuration properties, the other is a broad bean scanner, meaning that we can put our properties in
+target class(or multiple classes) as a beans that are the configuration properties, the other is a broad package based
+bean scanner, meaning that we can put our properties in a common package and add one `@ConfigurationPropertiesScan`
-a common package and add one `ConfigurationPropertiesScan` annotation on top of our class that contains our
-`ComponentScan`, and be done with it.
+annotation on top of our class, maybe the same one that contains our `@ComponentScan` for regular beans, and be done with
+it, now our `@ConfigurationProperties` (under this package being scanned) annotated classes will be constructed into the
+spring context.

 - `@EnableConfigurationProperties(MyConfig.class)` - this will enable the properties, but still unless we specify
   the values annotation (like above) to tell spring which classes are eligible for for construction that will not work